Amounts intended for amortization

 - Limit of full income from the right: Annual rental income = 20,000

-Full ownership and usufruct over a property .In cases where a taxpayer is the owner of 50% of the full ownership of a property intended for rental and has usufruct over the remaining 50%, the amortization expense will be calculated differently for the part of the property of which is the full owner and the part of which is the usufructuary, taking into account the rules that we have previously indicated for each of them.
+Full ownership and usufruct over a property .In cases where a taxpayer is the owner of 50% of the full ownership of a property intended for rental and has usufruct over the remaining 50%, the amortization expense will be calculated differently for the part of the property of which is the full owner and the part of which is the usufructuary, taking into account the rules that were previously indicated for each of them.